 This second drone type that can be found for less than $300 looks a lot different than FPV racers.

 For starters, most (if not all) of these drones are much bulkier and usually come with landing gear.
-Also, they often possess anti vibration mounts for action cameras.
+Also, they often possess anti-vibration mounts for action cameras.
 Some even go to an extent and offer a motorized gimbal system that is able to significantly improve image stability.
 In addition to buttery smooth videos, gimbals also allow you to control the camera’s movement and focus while in mid-flight, enabling you to capture aerial videos like never before.
 Try it out and you’ll see…

 Average specifications you should look for